avoiding temptation 3 temptations of satan that fruit-bearers must avoid

 avoiding temptation is to know God's Word

-If we are to avoid temptations, we should also know the Word of God.
+To avoid temptations, we should also know the Word of God.
 The Bible also teaches us that the Word of God is the sword of the Spirit.
 Therefore, it should be our weapon against temptations.
-In Louie Giglio’s new book, Don’t Give an Enemy a Seat at your Table, he describes lies Satan tempts us with, alongside specific scriptures to refute them.
+In Louie Giglio’s new book, Don’t Give an Enemy a Seat at Your Table, he describes the lies Satan tempts us with, alongside specific scriptures to refute them.
 For example, the lie that we are weak and powerless can be erased with 2 Corinthians 12:9.
 Likewise, the lie that we cannot be used by God because of our past can be erased with Romans 8:1-2.

 Avoiding temptation and growing the fruit of the Spirit

 Little Pot is a vessel that grows fruit for the potter.
 Likewise, we are vessels created to grow the fruit of the Spirit.
 Galatians 5 describes how we are to live by the Spirit.
-Thereupon, we grow His fruit (love, joy, peace, patience, kindness, etc.).
+We produce His fruit (love, joy, peace, patience, kindness, etc.).
 The desires of the flesh are in contrast to this fruit.
 We described them as appetite, applause, and authority.
-Remember Satan will use these desires to tempt us.
-In addition, we are to “crucify” the flesh and its passions so we can live by the Spirit (Galatians 5:24).
+Remember, Satan will use these desires to tempt us.
+In addition, we are to “crucify” the flesh and its passions to live by the Spirit (Galatians 5:24).

 worms.in strawberries